|

 The name given to an effort to teach students about fisheries technician work and get data collected on issues important to fishermen at the same time.
 This is Rapids Research Center at it’s best.

 This project has been an extension of Rapids video fishwheel monitoring since 2001.
 During the first years, video project operation and data provided much of the focus of the students.
 Since then the project has taken on it's own valuable data collection by taking sex, length, girth, weight, Ichthyophonus, and fall chum ID data on approximately 1000 subsistence Chinook, 1000 chum salmon plus whitefish species info each year.
 Major funding for the first five years of operation was provided by the USFWS Office of Subsistence Management.
-Much equipment and resources available through the funding of the video project by the Yukon River Panel, and donations and loans from private individuals, YRDFA, local schools and tribal organizations have also kept this project alive.
-The project lost it’s major funding in 2006, however the Yukon River Drainage Fisheries Association funded a reduced data collection effort that was very successful in 2006.
+Much equipment and resources available through the funding of the fishwheel video project by the Yukon River Panel, and donations and loans from private individuals, YRDFA, local schools and tribal organizations have also kept this project alive.
+The project lost it’s major funding after 2005, however the Yukon River Drainage Fisheries Association funded a reduced data collection effort that was very successful in 2006.
 In 2007 Yukon River Panel funding through an ADF&G/YRDFA project plus Rapid Research Center funds again kept the project alive.
-The project is currently in need of a higher, more secure level of support in order to fairly compensate the student techs who work each summer.
-Thank you OSM, YRDFA, ADF&G and Yukon River Panel.
+Since 2008 AYK Sustainable Salmon Fund and AK Sustainable Salmon Initiative money have funded expanded research through 2013.
+Thank you OSM, YRDFA, ADF&G, Yukon River Panel, AYK SSI and AKSSF

-Completed Data set on 1230 king salmon (weights, lengths, sex and Ichthyophonus disease rate) taken in the subsistence/commercial fishery at the Rampart Rapids
+Data sets of yearly king salmon sampling from 2004 to 2010 (weights, lengths, sex and Ichthyophonus disease rate) taken in the subsistence/commercial fishery around the Rampart Rapids (3/18/2011 edition)

 See these reports for past Chinook sex, length, girth and weight info.
 Also Ichthyophonus and flesh condition/color (plus pictures)